GOVTNZ/print-ready/README.md

 Toggle between Print and Screen Views either by opening the print preview dialog (press `Ctrl + P` or `Command + P` on macOS) or by using your browser's Developer Tools and toggling between Print and Screen rendering.

 ## Get started
-The [PrintReady repository](https://github.com/GOVTNZ/print-ready/) should be  to be **downloaded or cloned** from GitHub, with the files described below then **copied and pasted** into your web project.
+The [PrintReady repository](https://github.com/GOVTNZ/print-ready/) should be **downloaded or cloned** from GitHub, with the files described below then **copied and pasted** into your web project.
 The instructions assume this method of integration.

 ### Include the Source Files in Your Webpages